LinkedIn Social Selling Index (SSI)

 The fourth SSI pillar builds on the previous two.
 This measures your ability to network with influencers who can introduce you to key prospects.
 Metrics include your people searches, how many profiles you view, and how many days you’ve been active.

-How to Get Your LinkedIn Social Selling Index Score
+How to check your Social Selling Index score

 Curious what your LinkedIn SSI is?
 Finding your number couldn’t be simpler.
 Here’s what you need to do: